JamesYang76/annex/README.md

 # README

+# Requirement
+Create a small rails 6.2 app with suppliers, stock and categories.
+Database is Mysql.

+Supplier has many categories.
+Supplier categories has many stock items.

+List all categories.
+when you click on a category it shows all suppliers on every supplier is a link to his stock for this category.

+Doesn’t have to be pretty with css, html or fancy js.

 # Secrets
 Clone the `example.env` file included in the root of this project and rename it to `.env`.